Accession 2002.004, 2004.045, 2009.020, 2009.029, 2011.005, 2013.016 (All filed with 2002.004).

 Scope & Content

-The fonds consists of copies of autobiographical manuscripts written by Henry Pauls, Helen Friesen, David G. Rempel , and Olga Rempel as well as historic photographs and postcards.
+The collection consists of copies of autobiographical manuscripts written by Henry Pauls, Helen Friesen, David G. Rempel , and Olga Rempel as well as historic photographs and postcards.
 Olga Toews Regier Rempel was one of Helen Friesen’s neighbors in Russia and the daughter of Prediger (Pastor) Aron Toews.

 Source of Acquisition